Better Zoning on the Web

 Donald Elliott, FAICP

-Donald L. Elliott, FAICP, is a Director with Clarion Associates, LLC, a national land use consulting firm.
-Don has assisted over 40 U.S. communities to update plans and regulations related to housing, zoning, and land development.
-He is the author of A Better Way to Zone (Island Press 2008) and co-author of The Rules that Shape Urban Form (APA 2012).
+Donald L. Elliott, FAICP, is a Senior Consultant with Clarion Associates, LLC, a national land use consulting firm.
+Don’s practice focuses on land development regulation, fair and affordable housing, and international land and urban development issues.
+Don has assisted over 70 U.S. communities to update plans and regulations related to housing, zoning, subdivision, fair housing, and land development.
+He is the author of A Better Way to Zone (Island Press 2008), co-author of The Rules that Shape Urban Form (APA 2012) and The Citizen’s Guide to Planning (APA 2009) and has served as the editor of Colorado Land Planning and Development Law for 30 years.
+Don teaches graduate level course on Land Use Regulation at the University of Colorado at Denver School of Architecture and Planning and is a former member of the Denver Planning Board.
 Don has a bachelor’s degree in Urban Planning and Policy Analysis from Yale University, a law degree from Harvard Law School, and a master’s degree in City and Regional Planning from the John F. Kennedy School of Government at Harvard.